-- Personal: I have found that when one is able to maintain a growth mindset they remain open to life and all of the opportunities that come along.
+- Personal: I have found that when one can maintain a growth mindset, they remain open to life and all of the opportunities that come along.
 Being open to life can be challenging as we often have to self-regulate when our emotions take hold.
-Regulating allows us to stay cool and see things as they are instead of how we feel them to be.
-From a relationship standpoint, we take care of ourselves physically and mentally.
+Regulating allows us to stay cool and see things as they are instead of how we feel them be.
+From a relationship standpoint, we take care of ourselves, physically and mentally.
 As a parent, I have had to learn (and relearn) to take care of myself first before anyone else.
-It feels so contradictory as a caring husband/father but it is the best way to manage.
-When we take good care of #1 we can take care of #2, 3, 4,….so on and so forth.
-When we put #1 last we limit our capacity to take care of anyone else and eventually fail.
+It feels so contradictory as a caring husband/father, but it is the best way to manage.
+When we take good care of #1, we can take care of #2, 3, 4,….so on and so forth.
+When we put #1 last, we limit our capacity to take care of anyone else and eventually fail.

-- Inner Circle: When I think of inner circle growth I think of immediate family and closest friends.
+- Inner Circle: When I think of inner circle growth, I think of immediate family and closest friends.
 This is where things get dicey.
-You can control all of the personal stuff above with practice but you cannot control everything when others are involved.
+You can control all of the personal stuff above with practice, but you cannot control everything when others are involved.
 We have to release the idea of control.
 Growing these relationships is about honesty, empathy, communication, and compromise.
-We do our best to influence (actions are better than words) where we can but we also have to allow for others to do the same.
+We do our best to influence (actions are better than words) where we can, but we also have to allow others to do the same.
 Great inner circle relationships are ones centered around trust and listening.
-It is imperative that we make our inner circle feel significant or they will find a different circle to be in.
+We must make our inner circle feel significant, or they will find a different circle to be in.

 However, this does not mean that there are not struggles along the way.
-The greatest struggle that I had to learn to accept was that as I grew I would often violate the expectations of what others had placed on me.
-Yes, in every relationship we have, there is an agreed on (often silent) definition of identity/expectation.
-Not everyone takes well to change and not everyone is in a growth pattern.
-When these struggles appear we need to fall back on honesty and communication.
-Change and the acceptance of change takes time.
-Be patient with our relationships and continue to cultivate an environment where they can blossom.
+The greatest struggle that I had to learn to accept was that I would often violate the expectations of what others had placed on me as I grew.
+Yes, there is an agreed on (often silent) definition of identity/expectation in every relationship we have.
+Not everyone takes well to change, and not everyone is in a growth pattern.
+When these struggles appear, we need to fall back on honesty and communication.
+Change and acceptance of change take time.
+Be patient with our relationships, and continue to cultivate an environment where they can blossom.
 Everything happens in its own time.

 We create a great life when we create and grow great relationships.

 Honor yourself, your inner circle, and your outer circle.
-When we can expand all three through our daily actions we are truly on a path of a life well lived.
+When we can expand all three through our daily actions, we are truly on the path of a life well-lived.